 The WorQour Characteristics

-The WorQour is a bridging currency that operates in the void between national currencies/economies and primarily functions as a transfer medium.
+The Worqour is a bridging currency that operates in the void between national currencies/economies and primarily functions as a transfer medium.

-The WorQour is a cashless currency.
+The ‘units of time’ (Worqour) is a cashless currency.

-There are no WorQour bank accounts of the type normally associated with commercial fiat currency banking i.e.; savings, cheque or investment, nor are there any WorQour credit or debit cards.
+There are no Worqour bank accounts of the type normally associated with commercial fiat currency banking i.e.; savings, cheque or investment, nor are there any Worqour credit or debit cards.

-The exchange rate for one (1) WorQour;
+The exchange rate for one (1) Worqour;

-1 WorQour = 1 hours paid work at the national mHR*
+1 Worqour = 1 hours paid work at the national mHR*

 *(minimum hourly rate of pay for a working individual paid in any national currency.)

-The basic WorQour transfer process is performed by the WorQour Encryption and Processing Device (WEAPD) in conjunction with nationally located devices.
-WorQour certificates, explained elsewhere, also create options for alternative payment transfer methods.
+The basic Worqour transfer process is performed by the Worqour Encryption and Processing Device (WEAPD) in conjunction with nationally located devices.
+Worqour certificates, explained elsewhere, also create options for alternative payment transfer methods.

 The objectives tabled at Bretton Woods in 1944, and the Triffin Dilemma as first discussed in the 1960s.